sharks99099/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

   Although you can install and run the **Test Suite** components on virtual machines, this User Guide describes the setup of physical machines only.

-  * **Driver computer** (Client01) − this machine must be running the [Operating System](https://dotnet.microsoft.com/download/dotnet/5.0/) that can install .NET 5.0.
+  * **Driver computer** (Client01) − this machine must be running the [Operating System](https://dotnet.microsoft.com/en-us/download) that can install .NET 8.0.

     See section [3.3.1 Driver Computer Minimum Requirements](#3.3.1) for hardware requirements and section [5.1.1 Set up the Driver Computer in the Workgroup Environment](#5.1.1) for setup instructions.

   * **SUT computer** (Node01) − this machine can be for hosting either a Windows or non-Windows implementation.
-For a Windows implementation, the SUT computer must be running the Microsoft® Windows Server 2012 R2, Standard Edition or later operating system.
+For a Windows implementation, the SUT computer must be running the Microsoft® Windows Server 2016 (version 1607), Standard Edition or later operating system.

     See section [3.3.2 System Under Test (SUT) Minimum Requirements](#3.3.2) for hardware requirements and section [5.1.2 Setup the SUT Computer in the Workgroup Environment](#5.1.2) for setup instructions.